cepdnaclk/e19-3yp-Automated-Hydroponic-System/README.md

 Flutter_driver package to perform integration tests that drive the app as a real user would, testing interactions across multiple screen

+### End-to-end-testing

+The end to end testing is done by using Netsparker and NoGotofail

 ## Budget